-- A. If the summer Regents exam is HIGHER than the school year Regents exam, the summer Regents exam grade will REPLACE the original Regents exam grade on the transcript.
+- 1. Students who take Walk-In Summer Regents Exams - A. If the summer regents exams is HIGHER than the school year Regents exam, the summer Regents exam grade will REPLACE the original Regents exam grade on the transcript.
 This will be done in time for the Fall of 12th grade.
-(PLEASE NOTE: the final average in the course will NOT be recomputed to include the high Regents exam grade.) - B. If the summer Regents exam grade is LOWER than the school year Regents exam, the school year Regents grade will be recorded on the TRANSCRIPT.
+(PLEASE NOTE: the final average in the course will not be recomputed to include the higher Regents exam grade.) - B. If the summer Regents exam grade is LOWER than the school year Regents exam, the school year Regents grade will be recorded on the TRANSCRIPT.

 It is critical that you understand the difference between the transcript and the permanent record card.
-The score of EVERY STATE EXAM ATTEMPTED MOST APPEAR ON THE PERMANENT RECORD CARD.
+The score of EVERY STATE EXAM ATTEMPTED MUST APPEAR ON THE PERMANENT RECORD CARD.